One to many: comparing single gravitational-wave events to astrophysical populations: Bayesian model comparison

-Starting from the GW event posterior in Eq.~(\ref{eq: posterior}), we can reconstruct the posterior that would have been inferred had we imposed our informative astrophysical model $A$ by re-weighting the posterior that we do have.
-Since the likelihood $\mathcal{L}(\vec{d}|\vec{\theta})$ is unchanged with respect to the prior model, the new posterior may be written as
+Starting from the GW event posterior in Eq.~(\ref{eq: posterior}), we can reconstruct the posterior that would have been inferred had we imposed our informative astrophysical model $A$ as a prior by re-weighting the posterior that we do have.
+Since the likelihood is unchanged, the new posterior may be written as

 Given samples from the original posterior $p(\vec{\theta}|\vec{d},U)$, the new posterior is constructed using those samples with weights proportional to the prior ratio $\pi(\vec{\theta}|A) / \pi(\vec{\theta}|U)$.